syncfusion-content/wpf-docs/wpf/SfDiagram/DataSource.md

 ## FlowchartDataSourceSettings

-FlowchartDataSourceSettings is the derived class of DataSourceSettings which contains the following mapping properties.These properties will map the property in the underlyig dataobject to the datasource item.
+FlowchartDataSourceSettings is the derived class of DataSourceSettings which contains the following mapping properties.These properties will map the property in the underlying data object to the datasource item.

 The FlowchartDataSourceSettings `ContentMapping` property is used to display text on the Node.